kithvin/Finsage/README.md

 • AI Chatbot responses based on user financial data
 • Financial recommendation engine for prioritized improvement actions

-The system currently uses Google Generative AI (@google/generative-ai) and is architected to be easily extended or migrated to AWS Bedrock for scalable, cloud-based AI deployment.
+The system currently uses Google Generative AI (@google/generative-ai) and is architected to be easily extended or migrated to AWS Bedrock for scalable, cloud based AI deployment.

 =============================================================================================================================